No trip to Rome would be complete without indulging in the city’s renowned Roman-Jewish cuisine at one of the best kosher restaurants in Rome.

 Elsewhere on the menu, you’ll find quirky Kosher twists on beloved Italian classics.
 The pappardelle al sugo di stracotto (thick egg pasta with stewed beef rather than the usual wild boar) is simply divine, as is the tonarelli with honey mushrooms, truffles and dried meats.
 Make sure to book as this place can get busy.

-Via del Portico d’Ottavia, 57
+Where to find Renato al Ghetto: Via del Portico d’Ottavia, 5

 Despite what you might think, Baghetto doesn’t do Baguettes.
 In fact, there’s no sign of the French bread across any of their menus, which are instead characterized by a range of delicious Jewish and Middle Eastern cuisine.

 Baghetto boasts three locations across Rome, with the flagship restaurant in the Jewish Ghetto.
 Its other branches also count themselves among the best Kosher restaurants in Rome.
-Baghetto Milky, located on the same road at no.2, accommodates for all your dairy needs while the Baghetto located up near Tiburtina on Via Livorno 10, specialises in mouthwatering meat dishes.
+Baghetto Milky, located on the same road at no.2, accommodates all your dairy needs while the Baghetto located up near Tiburtina on Via Livorno 10, specialises in mouthwatering meat dishes.

 The Baghetto in the Jewish Ghetto offers guests scenic dining ‘al fresco’ during the summer months.
 Sat outside a first-century BC portico, dedicated by the emperor Augustus to his late sister Octavia, you can soak up the atmosphere while dining on such classics as Jewish-style Graffi (lamb cheeks) and grilled cuts, paired with fine wines from Italy, Israel, France and Chile.